grokify/ringcentral-sdk-ruby/docs/usage/callqueues/DNDStatus.md

 #### Step 2.1: Create a RingCentral call queue object

-Create an object to represent a RingCentral call queue object in your application which will be mapped to member users.
-This should include the call queue extension's `extensionId` and possibly the `extensionNumber`.
-The `extensionId` is a API level identifier while the `extensionNumber` is used in the RingCentral Online Account Portal and will be known by end users.
+Create an object to represent a RingCentral call queue object in your application which will be mapped to a RingCentral call queue extension and member user extensions.
+This should include the call queue extension's `id` and possibly the `extensionNumber`.
+The extension `id` is a API level identifier while the `extensionNumber` is used in the RingCentral Online Account Portal and will be known by end users.

 #### Step 2.2.
 Retrieve the call queue members